Telechips

-Telechips(텔레칩스) is a fabless company headquartered in Seoul, founded in 1999 with regional offices in Japan (Tokyo), China (Shenzhen, Shanghai, Dalian), USA (Irvine, Detroit), Germany (Munich) and Singapore that designs integrated circuits.
+Telechips (텔레칩스) is a fabless manufacturing company headquartered in Seoul, South Korea, that designs integrated circuits.
+It was founded in 1999 with regional offices in Japan (Tokyo), China (Shenzhen, Shanghai, Dalian), USA (Irvine, Detroit), Germany (Munich) and Singapore.

 Products

 The company sells system on a chip products used in intelligent automotive cockpit systems and Smart STB/OTT.

 These are based on the ARM architecture and support Android, Windows Embedded Compact, Nucleus RTOS, AUTOSAR, freeRTOS, QNX, Green Hills, Free OSEK, and Linux.
+The Dolphin5 SoCs was showcased in 2023 and can be used for ADAS as well as In-car entertainment systems, while the simultaneously showed N-Dolphin SoC is aimed at AI algorithms such as image processing.